Noah-Samawi/pp5-apis/TESTING.md

 - Searching for Title, Wanderer and Country is working as expected.

 ### Summary
-The testing process for the Travel Tickr API has been exhaustive and meticulous, reinforcing the robustness and reliability of the platform.
+The testing process for the Wander Wise API has been exhaustive and meticulous, reinforcing the robustness and reliability of the platform.
 Python's best coding practices were upheld by utilizing the PEP 8 tool to check for errors in each application module.

 Automated testing has been a critical part of the process, covering key functionalities such as post listing, post creation, post retrieval, post updates, and user-wanderer consistency.

-All tests for the Travel Tickr API have been passed, demonstrating its readiness for deployment and public use.
+All tests for the Wander Wise API have been passed, demonstrating its readiness for deployment and public use.
 For a detailed account of the front-end testing, please  [click here](https://github.com/Noah-Samawi/pp5-apis/blob/main/TESTING.md).